Johnny Benson Jr.: 1993–1999

-1996–1999

 In 1996, he moved up to the Winston Cup Series, a series Benson's father John Benson Sr. competed in for one race back in 1973.

 He joined the No. 30 Pennzoil-sponsored team owned by Bahari Racing.
 He failed to qualify for one race at the Food City 500, but won the 1996 NASCAR Winston Cup Rookie of the Year title.
 He won one pole at Atlanta Motor Speedway.
 In August, he dominated the Brickyard 400 before a problem on the last pit stop ended his chances for victory.
-He ended the season with seven Top 10's and was 21st in points.
-He was invited to the 1996 International Race of Champions as the reigning Busch Series champion, and finished third in the final points, finishing in the Top 10 in all four races.
+He ended the season with seven top-tens and was 21st in points.
+He was invited to the 1996 International Race of Champions as the reigning Busch Series champion, and finished third in the final points, finishing in the top-ten in all four races.

-In 1997, Benson had eight Top 10's, but did not finish in the Top 5 once.
-He won his second career pole at Michigan and finished outside of the Top 10 by one point to Ken Schrader.
-At the end of the season, he announced he would be joining Roush Racing to run the brand-new No. 26 General Mills/Cheerios-sponsored Ford Taurus.
+In 1997, Benson had eight top-tens, but did not finish in the top-five once.
+He won his second career pole at Michigan and finished outside of the top-ten by one point to Ken Schrader.
+At the end of the season, he announced he would be joining Roush Racing to run the brand-new No. 26 General Mills/Cheerios Ford Taurus.

-He missed the season opening Daytona 500, then finished 30th at the following race.
+He missed the season opening Daytona 500, then finished thirtieth at the following race.
 He then had a streak of no finishes worse than ninth over the next five races and rose as high as tenth in points, before he finished 38th and 41st in the next two races.
 For the rest of the season, his best finish was ninth and he qualified no higher than second.
-He finished 20th in points.
+He finished twentieth in points.
 Benson had numerous crew chiefs in 1999.
-He had two Top 10 finishes and finished 28th in the final standings.
+He had two top-ten finishes and finished 28th in points.
 After a long negotiation, he was able to buy out his contract and announced he would leave Roush.